guzba/respite/README.md

 ## Performance

 As one would expect, Redis generally is able to handle more requests per second than Respite.
 In exchange, Respite has no memory storage limit and a better data persistance story.

-While more requests per second sounds great, it is not the only concern to think about!
-And please be mindful of whether or not you require even a fraction of the available requests per second.
+While more requests per second sounds great, it is not the only concern to think about.

 Command: `redis-benchmark -q -c 10 -n 1000000 -r 100000 -d 64 -t get,set`